 The Darwin Awards, an annual collection of bizarre global fatalities celebrating those that ‘improve our gene pool by removing themselves from it’, may make for comical reading.
 But there is nothing to laugh about when it comes to the 83 workers in Australia who have lost their lives so far in 2018.

 Workers have been crushed, electrocuted, mutilated and incinerated this year, succumbing to agonising injuries and leaving behind a litany of grieving families reflecting on poor occupational health and safety standards applied by employers of the deceased.

-Australian Accident Helpline managing director Liam Millner said these incidents highlighted all-too frequent avoidable deaths and injuries resulting from OHS complacency on behalf of businesses whose reputations were damaged as a result.
+Managing director Liam Millner said these incidents highlighted all-too frequent avoidable deaths and injuries resulting from OHS complacency on behalf of businesses whose reputations were damaged as a result.